top of page

 Search

-• Writer's pictureSaralicia H.
+Writer's pictureSaralicia H.

-What is Neurodivergence-Affirming Care?
+What is Neurodiversity-Affirming Care?

-The words Neurodiverse and Neurotypical have been around for some time, but a somewhat new concept is emerging: Neuroaffirming care or practices.
+The words Neurodivergent and Neurotypical have been around for some time, but a somewhat new concept is emerging: Neuroaffirming care or practices.
 What does this mean?
 The term "Neurodiverse" was first introduced in 1998 to describe the unique ways in which brains develop.
 Neurodevelopment depends on many factors; some of it is genetics, others are environment, relationships, experiences, sensory processing and integration, etc. Can you imagine what this means?
 Every single brain is different.

 There are some similarities among brains in terms of cognitive development, functioning, and cortical structure, which is what the term Neurotypical refers to.
 When someone's brain develops within what is typical for their age and developmental stage, and is able to meet the tasks and function at their developmental level, this is a "Neurotypical individual."
 Someone who, in some or many areas, does not meet typical expectations for their age and developmental level would be a "Neurodivergent individual."